mar11980/insurance-company-project/README.md

 Your task as a software engineer is to create a backend system that exposes an API that will interact with clients and contracts.

-Inside the project we have three modules .
+Inside the project we have four modules .

+insurance-company-model
+module created for entities and dtos classes

 insurance-company-api
 list all endpoint controllers to manage different services

 insurance-company-business
-to create different services using by controllers i decide to add bean and entities objects inside this module to avoid creating an additional module
+to create different services using by controllers

 insurance-company-server
 to boot application .
 This module it's the core of application.